tcosmo/tcosmo.github.io/_posts/2019-07-18-free-energy.md

 $$ p_i = \frac{1}{Z}e^{-\frac{E_i}{k_B T}}$$

-Finally, throughout the article, we'll illustrate this formalism on a concrete toy example of 1D hybridization of two particles.
+Finally, throughout the article, we'll illustrate this formalism on a concrete toy example of hybridization of two particles in a 1D-world.

 ## Toy Model of Hybridization

-### 1D Two Particles World
+### Two Particles 1D-World

 <div class="imgcap" style="border: 0px">
 <div>
 <img src="/assets/free_energy/world.svg">
 </div>
 <div class="thecap">Figure 1.
-Three of the $N^2 + N$ states of the 1D two particles world of size $N=5$.<br/> The two particles can possibly bound if they are on the same cell.</div>
+Three of the $N^2 + N$ states of the two particles  1D-world of size $N=5$.<br/> The two particles can possibly bound if they are on the same cell.</div>
 </div>
 <br/>